glatvyte/youtube-api-hooks/README.md

 It is a Youtube browser application made with React (using functional components with hooks) and Youtube API.
+Your Youtube API key can be created by using Google API library.
+Choose Youtube Data API v3.

 # Getting Started with Create React App